-Public Employee Retirement withholding
+Public Employee Retirement or Educator Retirement withholding

-- 1. Every employee will automatically be deducted for PERA Retirement, unless - a. the employee's position is not covered by PERA, or - b. the employee meets the return-to-work exemption, or - c. the employees' wages have exceeded the contribution cap. - 2.
-The deducted percentage for PERA is determined by the position covered under the plan. - 3.
-HR personnel must verify the PERA retirement deductions are being pulled from the employees' payroll. - 4.
-HR will adjust PERA contributions for over/under withholding for both employee and employer contributions if/when notification is provided from PERA or DFA.
+- 1. Every employee will automatically be deducted for PERA/ERB Retirement, unless - a. the employee's position is not covered by PERA/ERB, or - b. the employee meets the return-to-work exemption, or - c. the employees' wages have exceeded the contribution cap. - 2.
+The deducted percentage for PERA/ERB is determined by the position covered under the plan. - 3.
+HR personnel must verify the PERA/ERB retirement deductions are being withheld from the employees' payroll. - 4.
+HR will adjust PERA/ERB contributions for over/under withholding for both employee and employer contributions if/when notification is provided from PERA, ERB or DFA.